mehran75/javafx-accessories/README.md

 # WrapableHyperLinkSkin.java

-    this is a modifyed skin for ControllsFX HyperLinkLabel component which allow I fixed its wrapping problem
+    this is a modifyed skin for ControllsFX HyperLinkLabel component which allow I fixed its wrapping problem.
+    example:

+        String string = "some dumy text";
+        HyperLinkLabel text = new HyperLinkLabel();
+        MyHyperLinkLabelSkin linkLabelSkin = new MyHyperLinkLabelSkin(string);
+        linkLabelSkin.setMaxWidth(330);
+        linkLabelSkin.setPadding(10);
+        text.setSkin(linkLabelSkin);